Expert advice for your Knight Frank graduate interviews

 - a networking lunch

-Lauren says that the technical interview is the part that many candidates find hardest, but mainly because they over-think it.
+A recruitment professional at Knight Frank told us that the technical interview is the part that many candidates find hardest, but mainly because they over-think it.
 ‘We are looking at potential and so aren’t expecting candidates to be experts.
 We just want to see that they have a grasp of the basics, and we also look for good commercial awareness, teamwork, communication and networking skills.’

 According to Inside Buzz, past candidates were asked…